shidarin/cdl_convert/docs/api/utils.md

 ## to_decimal

 This is the function we use to convert ints, floats and strings to Decimal objects.
-We do NOT attempt to use maximum accuracy on floats passed in, as that results in extremely long values more often than not.
-Better to just truncate the float with a string conversion, than attempt to perfectly represent with a Decimal.
+This lets us avoid writing scientific notation to files and maintain values in to values out.

 ```{eval-rst}
 .. autofunction:: cdl_convert.utils.to_decimal